Kentucky watches for surging rivers to recede so widespread cleanup can begin

 The deaths also included a 5-year-old boy in Arkansas who police said died after a tree fell on his family’s home, and a 16-year-old volunteer Missouri firefighter who died in a crash while seeking to rescue people caught in the storm.

 The Kentucky River crested at Frankfort Lock at 48.27 feet (14.71 meters) Monday, just shy of the record of 48.5 feet (14.8 meters) set there on Dec.
-10, 1978, said CJ Padgett, a meteorologist with the National Weather Service’s Louisville, Kentucky, office.
+10, 1978, said CJ Padgett, a meteorologist with the weather service’s Louisville, Kentucky, office.

 Beshear said more than 1,000 people had no access to water and nearly 3,000 were under boil water advisories.